rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default rootStore;
 {{< /highlight >}}

 The MobX setup is done.
 Now, you can connect your state layer with your view layer.
-The MobX stores can be provided to the component hierarchy by using MobX's bridging Provider component.
+All the MobX stores can be provided to the component hierarchy by using MobX's bridging Provider component.
+We will use an object spread operator here to pass all combined stores to the Provider component.
+Keep in mind that this way the root store isn't available in the component hierarchy, but only the combined stores.
+That's sufficient for the tutorial, but if you want to have access to the root store as well, you need to pass it to the Provider component too.

 In *src/index.js* file: